josephsalmon/OrganizationFiles/Quarto/README.md

 ## Content

-Inspired by the great blog by [Emil Hvitfeldt](https://emilhvitfeldt.com/blog), I am starting to use [Quarto](https://quarto.org/) for my presentations.
+Inspired by the great blog by [Emil Hvitfeldt](https://emilhvitfeldt.com/blog), I have started using [Quarto](https://quarto.org/) for my presentations.
+Also a good design for a website with quarto is given by  on [Marvin Schmitt's](https://www.marvinschmitt.com/).

 In the Quarto section is provided: